SukkoPera/OpenAmigaJoyMouseSwitcher/README.md

 Finally, OpenAmigaJoyMouseSwitcher **MIGHT** also be compatible with Commodore 64 and Atari ST computers, but **this HAS NOT BEEN TESTED**.

-It is definitely **NOT COMPATIBLE** with Sega Master System, MegaDrive/Genesis consoles, nor with MSX computers, despite the similarity of the connectors.
+It is definitely **NOT COMPATIBLE** with Sega Master System and MegaDrive/Genesis consoles, nor with MSX computers, despite the similarity of the connectors.

 ### Assembly
 Solder all components to the board.
 No particular order is recommended, but starting with the smaller components might be a good idea.